 A. Ask in the local swim group, which will have lots of info on places that people have gone, and they can tell you more about those places.
 At a new place have a good look – for currents, depth of water, rocks or branches.
 Look for where you will get out of the water before thinking about getting in.

 Do: Ask others.
-Always check the place carefully before getting in the water.
+Always check the place carefully and know where you can get out before getting in the water.

 Q. Is it best to always go swimming with friends or family?